ryandotsmith/qed/general-service-efficiency.md

-# Timecard v2.0
+# Service Efficiency v2.0

-Not so long ago we introduced [timecards](https://github.com/ryandotsmith/qed/blob/master/time-cards.md) --the state of the art for visibility into your HTTP services running on Heroku.
-Today we are excited to anounce the general availability of timecards.
-Now you can get timecards on any system on any platform.
-You can start using timecards today.
+Not so long ago we introduced [service efficiency](https://github.com/ryandotsmith/qed/blob/master/service-efficiency.md) --the state of the art for visibility into your HTTP services running on Heroku.
+Today we are excited to announce the general availability of service efficiency.
+Now you can get service efficiency charts on any system on any platform.
+You can start using service efficiency today.

 1. Signup for a 2020 account.
 2. Grab the [log-shuttle]() binary.
-3. Pipe timecard-conventional data to log-shuttle.
+3. Pipe service efficiency data to 2020.

 Signup.